Come in and browse

 Categories and their Contents

 The Catalogue is divided into nine different sections.
 All books from these sections can be borrowed for 4 weeks without charge.

 After that a small fee will be levied.

 Reviews and Reviewers

 The library receives a steady supply of new books from publishers who like to see reviews of their new publications.
 The reviews published on the website also act as a quasi on-line catalogue.
 If you would like to become one of our reviewers, email email@example.com

 Gifts and Donations

 We now have a complete set of Nick Ardley's books on boating in the creeks and tributaries of the Thames Estuary.
-These were kindly donated by former Commodore Richard Keen in memory of his sister Sarah who died earlier this year.
-We also have benefited from the Estate of Leslie Burgess, a long time member.
+These were kindly donated by former Commodore Richard Keen in memory of his sister Sarah who died unexpectedly earlier this year.
+We also have benefited from the Estate of Leslie Burgess, a long standing and very active member.

 In recent years the Library has benefited from a bequest from the estate of Marten Van Mesdag, which included his collection of books on hstoric boats and boat building on the US East Coast, the gift of a magnificent copy of the Americas Cup Designs 1851-1989 by Ian Bucknell of London, and The Cruising Guide to Narrangansett Bay by Dave McConnell of New England .